critical-path/py-tlds/README.md

 ## Using py-tlds from the command line

-To retrieve and validate a list of TLDs, simply run tlds.
+To retrieve and validate a list of TLDs, simply run `tlds`.

 ```
 tlds
 ```

-To write the results to disk, run tlds with either the --write or the -w option.
+To write the results to disk, run `tlds` with either the `--write` or the `-w` option.

 ```
 tlds --write